fhiso/legacy-format/dates.md

 *historical date* and *logical date* even in unknown *calendars*.

-{.note ...}  [GEDCOM 5.5.1] includes support for *dual years*, though only with *dates* in the Gregorian *calendar*, which is unfortunate as its principal use is with *dates* in the Julian *calendar* and the example it gives is seemingy in the Julian *calendar*.
+{.note ...}  [GEDCOM 5.5.1] includes support for *dual years*, though only with *dates* in the Gregorian *calendar*.
+This is unfortunate as *dual years* are principally used with *dates* in the Julian *calendar*, and the example given in [GEDCOM 5.5.1] is seemingly in the Julian *calendar*.
 Nevertheless, many applications do implement *dual year* support.
 In [GEDCOM 5.5.1], *dual years* *must* be written in abbreviated form with the *logical year* shortened to two years.
 ELF relaxes this restriction as *dual years* are commonly found unabbreviated or with a single-digit *logical date*.

-*Dual years* in [GEDCOM 5.5.1] were probably only intended for years beginning on Lady Day, though the standard does not explicitly say so;
-however the same facility readily accommodates years beginning on arbitrary days, and some applications implement this.
-ELF generalises this further by allowing the *historical year* and *logical year* to differ arbitrarily.
+*Dual years* in [GEDCOM 5.5.1] were probably only intended for years beginning on Lady Day, though the standard is not quite explicit in saying so; however the same facility readily accommodates years beginning on arbitrary days, and some current applications implement this.
+ELF generalises this further by allowing the *historical year* and *logical year* to differ arbitrarily in the generic *date* syntax, though of the *calendars* currently defined, only the Julian *calendar* allows *dual years*, and then only when the *historical year* and *logical year* differ by exactly one year.
 {/}

 When parsing a *dual year*, a *conformant* application *must* treat the